MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/exception-when-using-server-side-sync.md

 ## Cause 2: Using an Exchange Server (Hybrid) profile with a mailbox in Exchange Online

-If you're using Dynamics 365 (online) with Exchange Online, make sure you're using an Exchange Online email server profile.
+If you're using Dynamics 365 (online) with Exchange Online, make sure you're using an [Exchange Online email server profile](/power-platform/admin/connect-exchange-online#create-an-email-server-profile-for-exchange-online).
 Only use an Exchange Server (Hybrid) profile for users that have mailboxes in Exchange on-premises.
+For more information, see [Connect to Exchange Server (on-premises)](/power-platform/admin/connect-exchange-server-on-premises).

 ## Cause 3: The user doesn't have an Exchange Online license

 If you're using Dynamics 365 with Exchange Online, verify the user has an Exchange Online license.
-For more information about assigning licenses in Office 365, see [Add users and assign licenses at the same time](/microsoft-365/admin/add-users/add-users).
+For more information about assigning licenses in Microsoft 365, see [Add users and assign licenses at the same time](/microsoft-365/admin/add-users/add-users).

-## Cause 4: Dynamics 365 and Exchange Online aren't in the same Office 365 tenant
+## Cause 4: Dynamics 365 and Exchange Online aren't in the same Microsoft 365 tenant

-If you're using Dynamics 365 (online) with Exchange Online, verify Dynamics 365 (online) and Exchange Online are in the same Office 365 account or tenant.
+If you're using Dynamics 365 (online) with Exchange Online, verify Dynamics 365 (online) and Exchange Online are in the same Microsoft 365 account or tenant.

 ## Cause 5: Basic authentication isn't enabled for EWS (Exchange Web Services)

-If you're using Dynamics 365 (online) with Exchange on-premises, verify Basic authentication is enabled for EWS (Exchange Web Services).
-For more information, see the Prerequisites section of [Connect Dynamics 365 (online) to Exchange Server (on-premises)](/previous-versions/dynamicscrm-2016/administering-dynamics-365/mt622059(v=crm.8)).
+If you're using Dynamics 365 (online) with Exchange on-premises, verify Basic authentication is enabled for [EWS (Exchange Web Services)](/exchange/client-developer/exchange-web-services/start-using-web-services-in-exchange).
+For more information, see the Prerequisites section of [Connect Dynamics 365 (online) to Exchange Server (on-premises)](/previous-versions/dynamicscrm-2016/administering-dynamics-365/mt622059(v=crm.8)#prerequisites).

 ## Cause 6: A deleted user or mailbox was recreated with the same email address